stackforge/fuel-docs/devdocs/buildsystem.rst

    ./prepare-build-env.sh

-  and wait until **prepare-build-env.sh** installs the Fuel build evironment on your computer.
+  and wait until **prepare-build-env.sh** installs the Fuel build environment on your computer.

 5. After the script runs successfully, issue the following command to build a Fuel ISO: